 In the EYFS, we follow the 'Early Years Foundation Stage Curriculum' guidance.
 Our children's learning is thoughtfully planned to enable them to develop and achieve in the early learning areas through play and investigation.
 The EYFS curriculum is planned for the inside and outside the classroom and we give equal value to learning in both environments.
 The EYFS curriculum has a book and theme based approach, enabling all aspects of the children's development, integrated with whole school approaches such as White Rose Maths and Little Wandle Phonics.
 Given our context, we prioritise communication specifically mapping out the language we want children to retain to be ready for the Year One curriculum.
-Thought we have a mixed age EYFS, Year One and Year Two class the EYFS learners are taught separately in a different area to ensure they can fully access their curriculum.
 The EYFS curriculum is carefully mapped to prepare children for their transition to the 2014 National Curriculum in Year One.

 As our children enter Year One, we follow the 2014 National Curriculum.
 Our curriculum is designed to ensure that all children, especially those with SEND or eligible for the pupil premium, can succeed through the development of knowledge and skills.
 From Year One, children learn English (Phonics, Reading Handwriting, Spelling and Writing), Maths, Science, Computing, History, Geography, Art and Design, Design and Technology, P.E and Music.
-We follow the agreed Lincolnshire R.E syllabus.
+We follow the Lincolnshire Agreed Syllabus for RE.
 We have a structured approach to the progressive teaching of PSHE and RSE.
-All of this is underpinned by our key values and our context specific intent.
+All of this is underpinned by our Christian values and our context specific intent so we can develop all members to be wise, happy and spiritually aware.
 In Key Stage Two our children begin to learn French.